thristozova/info/features/crm/team-collaboration.md

 Social Groups are a brand-new functionality of @@name.
 They are the next building block of the Social ERP concept implementation.

-Comprising a stack of features, Social Groups allow you to integrate all of your internal teams' information flow using various features.
+Comprising a stack of features, Social Groups allow you to integrate all of your internal teams' information flows using various interwoven features.

+Groups enable you to target, divide, and combine your teamwork aspects to achieve the ultimate standards in organizational, scheduling, and task assignment accomplishments.

-Groups allow you to divide and combine: divide the team work within a single group which targets just the right people concerned
+Embracing the Social ERP model, you can tailor groups which targets just the right people concerned

+divide the whole chunks of work throughout tailored groups

+teamwork within a single group

 Social Groups include the following features: